MozillaDataScience/outreachy-datascience-2019/README.md

 2. Read through the README file about how to contribute.
 3. Submit your work via email to one of the mentors.

+Please feel free to ask any questions you have on Gitter.